tomoosting/ONT_Genome_Assembly/README.md

 #download and create singularity image
 singularity pull dfam-tetools-latest.sif docker://dfam/tetools:latest

-#enter the container in interactive mode
+#enter the container in interactive mode and copy the lirary to outside the container
 singularity shell /path/to/dfam_container/dfam-tetools-latest.sif

-#copy the lirary directory (i.e. Libraries)
-cp -r /opt/RepeatMasker/Libraries/ /path/to/Repeat_masker_dir
+cp -r /opt/RepeatMasker/Libraries/ /path/to/Repeat_masker_libs

-#exit interactive mode
 exit

-#remove the old Dfam lib
+#remove the old Dfam lib and move the new libraries to Liraries fodler
 rm ./Libraries/Dfam.h5

-#move the new libraries to Liraries fodler
 mv * ./Libraries/

 #update the singularity image